BWOlatunji/Command-Line-Programming-in-R-Workshop/README.md

   - View directories and files
 6. Modifying File permissions
 7. What is a Bash script?
-8. Declare environment variables
+8. Declare environment variables in Bash
-9. R Arguments in Bash Script
+9. Run R Script at Command Line Interface
+10. R Arguments using `commandArgs()`